ZoeyVid/nginx-proxy-manager/README.md

 - Supports HTTP/3 (QUIC) protocol.
 - Supports CrowdSec IPS.
 Please see [here](https://github.com/ZoeyVid/NPMplus#crowdsec) to enable it.
 - goaccess included, see compose.yaml to enable, runs by default on https://<ip>:91 (nginx config from [here](https://github.com/xavier-hernandez/goaccess-for-nginxproxymanager/blob/main/resources/nginx/nginx.conf))
 - Supports ModSecurity, with coreruleset as an option.
-You can configure ModSecurity/coreruleset by editing the files in the `/opt/npm/etc/modsecurity` folder (no support from me, you need to write the rules yourself - for CRS I can try to help you).
+You can configure ModSecurity/coreruleset by editing the files in the `/opt/npm/etc/modsecurity` folder (no support from me, you need to write the rules yourself - for CoreRuleSet I can try to help you).
+  - By default NPMplus UI does not work when you proxy NPMplus through NPMplus and you have CoreRuleSet enabled, see below
   - ModSecurity by default blocks uploads of big files, you need to edit its config to fix this, but it can use a lot of resources to scan big files by ModSecurity
-  - ModSecurity overblocking (403 Error) with CRS?
+  - ModSecurity overblocking (403 Error) when using CoreRuleSet?
 Please see [here](https://coreruleset.org/docs/concepts/false_positives_tuning) and edit the `/opt/npm/etc/modsecurity/crs-setup.conf` file.
     - Try to whitelist the Content-Type you are sending (for example, `application/activity+json` for Mastodon and `application/dns-message` for DoH).
-  - Try to whitelist the HTTP request method you are using (for example, `PUT` is blocked by default, which also affects NPM).
+    - Try to whitelist the HTTP request method you are using (for example, `PUT` is blocked by default, which also blocks NPMplus UI).
-  - CRS plugins are supported, you can find a guide in this readme
+  - CoreRuleSet plugins are supported, you can find a guide in this readme
 - Darkmode button in the footer for comfortable viewing (CSS done by [@theraw](https://github.com/theraw))
 - Fixes proxy to https origin when the origin only accepts TLSv1.3
 - Only enables TLSv1.2 and TLSv1.3 protocols, also ML-KEM support
 - Faster creation of TLS certificates is achieved by eliminating unnecessary nginx reloads and configuration creations.
-- Uses OCSP Stapling for enhanced security (manual certs not supported)
+- Supports OCSP Stapling/Must-Staple for enhanced security (manual certs not supported, see compose.yaml for details)
 - Resolved dnspod plugin issue
   - To migrate manually, delete all dnspod certs and recreate them OR change the credentials file as per the template given [here](https://github.com/ZoeyVid/NPMplus/blob/develop/global/certbot-dns-plugins.js)
 - Smaller docker image with alpine-based distribution